In this blog, we break down the cost of a pillar page - including what it is, why it's important and how you can create one.

 3. Pillar page template and design

 The pillar page template will be different to others used on the client’s site.
-It will have several unique features, such as a floating table of contents, utilise anchors so readers can skip to certain segments of the page, have additional modules for other text and whatever else the client needs.
+It will have several unique features, such as a floating table of contents, utilising anchors so readers can skip to certain segments of the page, having additional modules for other text and whatever else the client needs.

 Also, as it’s longer than other pages on the client’s site, navigation must be considered.